Sh1v4nk/DiscordChatBot/README.md

 ## Contributing

 Contributions to DiscordChatBot are highly welcome!
-If you'd like to add new features, improve existing functionality, or fix any issues, feel free to submit a pull request.
+Please submit a pull request if you have any ideas for new features, enhancements to existing functionality, or if you find any bugs.
+Your contributions are much appreciated and will help to improve the overall user experience.

 ---